jhgaylor/django-blogger/README.md

 Installation and setup
 ----------------------
+Install from pypi

 ```
 pip install django-blogger
 ```

-2. Configure Django
+Configure Django
 * add (r'^', include('Blogger.urls')), to your project's urls.py
 * Make sure django.contrib.comments, django.contrib.markup, and django.contrib.admin are setup/enabled
 * Ensure that 'rest_framework' is in your installed apps (currently the api is not easily severed from the package).
 * make changes to settings.py.
 It should look something like this.

 ```